University is an exciting time, and is a place for growth, education, and fun. It is a chance to challenge yourself, and those around you.

 c.
 Applicants who receive grants must submit a Final Report at the end of the grant and project.
 Failure to submit a final report may have an impact on the ability of an organization to receive future USC funds.
 The USC Secretary Treasurer will review all reports and may request further information if she or he has further questions or concerns.

-1. Proposals Due: The 10th day of each month, October to March.
+1. Proposals Due: The 10th and 24th day of each month, October to March.

 2. Successful and Unsuccessful Applicants Notified: Within 3 weeks of application date.